varnishcache/varnish-cache/doc/sphinx/glossary/index.rst

 	The worker process is started and configured by the master process.
 This is the process that does all the work you actually want varnish to do.
-If the worker dies, the master will try start it again, to keep your website alive..
+If the worker dies, the master will try start it again, to keep your website alive.

    backend
 	The HTTP server varnishd is caching for.
 This can be any sort of device that handles HTTP requests, including, but not limited to: a webserver, a CMS, a load-balancer another varnishd, etc.

    client